How to Deal with a Bench Warrant on a Misdemeanor or Felony Charge

 A savvy defense lawyer can negotiate to get the warrant lifted.

 A bench warrant does not usually mean the police will immediately look for you (although they can).
 Generally, your name will go into a statewide computer that serves the entire law enforcement community.
 Once your name is in that database, and you deal with the police for any reason – even something that is not your fault, they will take you into custody.
-Like Oakland County, Wayne County, and Macomb County, some counties have fugitive apprehension teams that will occasionally do sweeps where they look for those with pending bench warrants.
+Like Oakland County, Wayne County, and Macomb County, some counties have fugitive apprehension teams that occasionally do sweeps where they look for those with pending bench warrants.

 Posting Bond Following a Bench Warrant for a Misdemeanor or Felony